 Current research – Living With Data: knowledge, experiences and perceptions of data practices

-Current research – Living With Data: knowledge, experiences and perceptions of data practices is a research project funded by The Nuffield Foundation, which runs from September 2019 to December 2021.
+Living With Data: knowledge, experiences and perceptions of data practices is a research project funded by The Nuffield Foundation, which runs from September 2019 to May 2022.

-The Living With Data team is: Helen Kennedy, Jo Bates, Susan Oman, Mark Taylor, Itzelle Medina-Perea and Lulu Pinney, all at The University of Sheffield.
+The Living With Data team is: Helen Kennedy, Jo Bates, Hannah Ditchfield, Susan Oman, Mark Taylor, Itzelle Medina-Perea, Lulu Pinney and Monika Fratczak, all at The University of Sheffield.
 Visit the People page to find out more about us.